 Fault Hazard Overlay in the Nelson Resource Management Plan (NRMP)

-The Fault Hazard Overlay was based on the best information available to the Council at the time the Plan was notified in the 1990s.
-The Overlay contains those known fault traces considered to be active or potentially active.
-Because most fault traces had not been accurately mapped, a wider area than that which could be affected by any fault rupture was indicated (the mapped areas are generally 150m wide).
+The Fault Hazard Overlay in the NRMP was based on the best information available to the Council at the time the Plan was notified in the 1990s.
+The overlay contains known faults considered to be active or potentially active.
+The faults are surrounded by a wider area than would be expected to be affected by any fault rupture due to uncertainty of the faults’ location (the mapped areas are generally 150m wide).

-The Fault Hazard Corridor report can be downloaded by clicking on the links below.
+The Fault Hazard Corridor report can be downloaded here:

-The Fault Hazard Corridor was updated in 2019 using geotech information recently received as part of resource or building consent applications by the councils consulting geotech engineer.
-A link to this report is below.
-This will ensure that the Nelson Plan’s Fault Hazard Overlay is up to date as we gain a better understanding of our fault hazard risk in Nelson.
+The Fault Hazard Corridor was updated again in 2019 using geotechnical information received as part of resource or building consent applications.
+Links to this report are below.

 - Natural Hazards fault hazard fault rupture update - Mike Johnston - May 2019 (922KB PDF)